Marcial Maciel: Sexual abuse cases

-In 1976, Juan Vaca, a former student of Maciel, who states that Maciel molested him from the age of 12 to 24, wrote a 12-page single-spaced letter to Maciel attacking him for his abuse and the "aberrant and sacrilegious abuse" of 20 other "good and gifted young boys."
+In 1976, Juan Vaca, a former student of Maciel, who states that Maciel molested him from the age of 12 to 24, wrote a 12-page letter to Maciel attacking him for his abuse and the "aberrant and sacrilegious abuse" of 20 other "good and gifted young boys."
 Vaca's letter was included in a dossier sent by Bishop John Raymond McGann to the Vatican suggesting that it investigate the accusation.
 "The letter was acknowledged; nothing happened."
 In 1978, when John Paul II became pope, the bishop and Vaca wrote again.
 "But again, nothing happened."

-In 1989, Juan Vaca, tried again, sending "a long, detailed letter" to John Paul "in a dossier ... via Vatican diplomatic pouch, again including his original statement naming Maciel's victims".
+In 1989, Juan Vaca tried again, sending "a long, detailed letter" to John Paul "in a dossier ... via Vatican diplomatic pouch, again including his original statement naming Maciel's victims".
 He also asked for release from his vows of ordination arguing "that because of the abuse, he never should have been ordained".
 Several years later he was sent a document releasing him, "but on the Maciel charges—again, nothing".

 On February 23, 1997, a report in The Hartford Courant "exposed a history of pedophilia" by Maciel involving nine victims who came forward to go on the record.

 The victims alleged that they had been abused as youths and young men by Maciel while studying under him in Spain and Rome in the 1940s and 1950s.
 The group, which included respectable academics and former priests, lodged formal charges at the Vatican in 1998.
 They were told the following year that the Congregation of the Doctrine of the Faith, then headed by Cardinal Joseph Ratzinger (later Pope Benedict XVI), was not moving forward with a direct prosecution.
 Whether Cardinal Ratzinger made this decision on his own or on orders by Pope John Paul II is not publicly known.